-In this day of age, everyone owns a smartphone and the availability of computers and portable laptops is increasing and Since the cost reduction of Short messaging services(SMS), these spam messages have increased exponentially over the years.
-It was studied that spam was most commonly present in emails than compared to mobile SMS as sending spam SMS to mobile is a lot more costly compared to sending one in email, But mobile phones being easy to use have made phishers consider SMS messages as a better method, phishers can buy multiple devices for more profit then phishers send malicious URL through SMS which redirects the user to address which inturns steal their sensitive information.
-Spam messages can come from any part of the globe with China being number 1 in sending the most spam and Vietnam as a close second.
-The continuous spreading of this kind of problem and less effective security measures has inspired many researchers around the world in the development of a set of techniques to help prevent it efficiently.
-Many users are still unaware of protection mechanisms, thereby, making their mobiles prone to cyberattacks.
+Since the cost reduction of Short messaging services(SMS), these spam messages have increased exponentially over the years.
+It was studied that spam was most commonly present in emails than compared to mobile SMS as sending spam SMS to mobile is a lot more costly compared to sending one in email,[2] But mobile phones being easy to use have made phishers consider SMS messages as a better method, phishers can buy multiple devices for more profit then phishers send malicious URL through SMS which redirects the user to address which inturns steal their sensitive information.[3]
+Spam messages can come from any part of the globe with China being number 1 in sending the most spam and Vietnam as a close second.[4]
+The main motive is to handle security issues more effectively in terms of protection of privacy, solidarity, and accessibility.
+Many users are still unaware of protection mechanisms, thereby, making their mobiles prone to cyber-attacks.
 India has set up an NCPR registry, which has to some extent reduced spam calls but does not filter spam SMS.
-Therefore we have come up with a better classification of SMS spam in our study to tackle this problem.
+So here is the better classification of SMS spam in our study to tackle this problem.

-II.
-LITERATURE REVIEW
+2. LITERETURE REVIEW